yirvine/reliever/PROJECT_CONTEXT.md

 ### Status
 ✅ **Authentication is fully functional** - Email/password signup with verification and Google OAuth are working.
 Email verification emails arrive (check spam folder for new projects).

-✅ **Vessel saving is now functional** - Users can save vessels and cases to the database.
+✅ **Vessel management is fully functional** - Users can save, load, delete, and switch between multiple vessels.
+The VesselBar and Sidebar provide seamless vessel management with instant synchronization.
 Only user-inputted values (flowData, pressureData) are stored; calculated values are regenerated client-side when vessels are loaded.

 ### Architecture
 ReliefGuard uses a **Firebase + Supabase** architecture: